mongodb-labs/mongo-c-driver-async/docs/dev/guidelines.rst

 **********************************

-If a C function is declared |inline| *and not* |static|, then there *must* exist an :cpp:`extern inline` declaration of that function in *exactly one* C translation unit.
+If a C function is declared |inline| *and not* |static|, then there *must* exist an :cpp:`extern inline` declaration of that function in *exactly one* **C** translation unit (not in a C++ translation unit).
 This differs from C++, where an |inline| function is emitted in each TU in which it is used, and the linker merges them at the final step.
 In C, this consolidation must be done explicitly using an :cpp:`extern inline` declaration.

 .. note:: There is no way to automatically verify this, because it will only generate an error if the compiler decides *not* to do the inlining and expects